Skip to main navigation Skip to site navigation Skip to content

 two people who own a chocolate candy businessFor Entrepreneurs and/or Farmers Interested in Starting a Home-based, Specialty Food Business

-The University of Maine Cooperative Extension’s popular half-day workshop, Recipe to Market, is a multi-disciplinary workshop that covers the business and food aspects of starting a food business in Maine.
-This workshop will introduce participants to important topics that an aspiring entrepreneur needs to consider before starting a food business.
-Topics that will be presented include the specialty food industry, business basics, an overview of the product development process, licensing and regulations, and food safety concerns.
+The University of Maine Cooperative Extension’s popular three-hour workshop, Recipe to Market, covers the basics to take a favorite recipe or idea and start a food business.
+This workshop will introduce participants to important topics, such as an overview of the specialty foods industry, business basics to consider, and an overview of the product development process, licensing and regulations, and food safety concerns.
+This workshop is intended for individuals, entrepreneurs, and/or farmers interested in starting a home-based, specialty food business.

-This workshop is intended for entrepreneurs and/or farmers interested in starting a home-based, specialty food business.
-This program does not cover herbal supplements or commercial processing (including beverage or juice manufacturing).
 Products that will be discussed, include but are not limited to, canned shelf-stable products (jams/jellies/preserves, baked goods, condiments, salsas, sauces, dessert sauces), dry mixes, and candies/confections.
 Topics include the business basics, an overview of the product development process, licensing/regulations, and food safety.

 Register Online to Receive Zoom Link